0cjs/8bitdev/src/pmon/pmon.md

 you can see what input caused the error.)

 At any time you are in one of the following _input modes:_
-- Command: immediately after the `_` prompt.
+- __Command:__ immediately after the `_` prompt.
 The next character typed indicates the command.
+Immediately after typing the command you may type a Backspace to cancel that command.
-- Parameter character (_paramchar_): immediately after typing either a command character or a paramchar and any value it may need.
-The next character typed may be: Return/Enter to execute the command; Space to print a blank space (for readability only); or another paramchar.
+- __Paramchar__ (parameter character): immediately after typing either a command character or a paramchar and any value it may need.
+The next character typed may be:
-- Parameter value (_paramval_): immediately after typing a paramchar for a parameter that takes a value.

-Cancelling input:
+  - Return/Enter to execute the command with the current paramvals.
-- In any mode you may type Ctrl-X to cancel the command.
-Any paramvals you have changed will remain changed.
-The cursor will be returned to the start of the line just after the prompt, but what you typed will not be erased.
+  - Ctrl-X (CAN) to cancel the command.
+Any paramvals you've changed will remain changed.
+The cursor will be returned to the start of the line, but your previous input will be left visible.
-- Immediately after entering a valid command character you may type Backspace to cancel that command.
-- Immediately after a paramchar that requires a value you may type Backspace to cancel that paramchar.
-Paramchars that do not take a value have immediate effect and typing Backspace after them is an error.
-- Before completing value entry you may type Backspace to cancel _all_ characters entered so far for that value.
-The cursor will be returned to just after the paramchar; your the characters you previously typed will not be erased.
+  - a paramchar, which will take you to paramval input mode (below)
+  - Space to print a blank space (useful for readability)
+- __Paramval__ (parameter value): immediately after typing a paramchar.
+  Here you may type:
+  - Space to print the parameter value and return to paramchar mode.
+  - Other characters to enter a parameter value.
+Once the value has been typed, you must type Space to set the new parameter value and return to paramchar mode.
+(XXX The space is not printed; we need to see if this makes the UI too difficult and we should print it to make it more clear that we're back in paramchar input mode.)
+  - Backspace to cancel input for this parameter and go back to paramchar mode.
+(The cursor will be backspaced over the pending input that has been ignored.)
+  - XXX Return/Ctrl-X will not execute/cancel the command here; is that ok?

 Completing input:
 - Return/Enter will terminate parameter input, print a CR (leaving the